Redshift space three-point correlation function of IGM at $z<0.48$: Absorber-based statistics

 \subsection{Redshift Evolution}

-In this section, we investigate the redshift evolution of the two- and three-point correlation by considering two redshift bins $z<0.2$ and $0.2<z<0.48$ for $N_{\rm HI}>10^{12.5}~{\rm cm}^{-2}$.
-The left and middle panels in Fig.~\ref{Corr_z} show the $\xi$ and $\zeta$ respectively as a function of distance for the two sub-samples.
-It is clear from these two panels that $\xi$ and $\zeta$ values measured for the low-$z$ sub-sample are consistent with those of the high-$z$ sub-sample within measurement uncertainties.
-As expected, we do not also find any difference in the Q profile for the two sub-samples (see right panel in Fig.~\ref{Corr_z}).
-Thus over the small redshift range considered here we do not find any evolution in the amplitude of the two- and three-point correlation function.
+In this section, we investigate the redshift evolution of the two- and three-point correlation by considering two redshift bins $z<0.2$ and $0.2<z<0.48$ for $N_{\rm HI}>10^{12.5}~{\rm cm}^{-2}$. { The choice of $z=0.2$ as a threshold between the two redshift bins is simply taken as the approximate midpoint of the redshift range of our sample. } The left and middle panels in Fig.~\ref{Corr_z} show the $\xi$ and $\zeta$ respectively as a function of distance { scale} for the two sub-samples.
+It is clear from these two panels that { the measured values of} $\xi$ and $\zeta$ for the low-$z$ and high-$z$ sub-samples are consistent with each other within measurement uncertainties.
+We do not also find any difference in the Q profile for the two sub-samples (see right panel in Fig.~\ref{Corr_z}) .
+Thus over the redshift range considered here we do not find any evolution in the amplitude of the two- and three-point correlation function.